 If you have just purchased the Uniden R3 radar detector, it is important that you configure it in a way that will benefit you most.
 There are many different settings that you can play around with, and it might take a little while before you find the right combination.
-Despite the overwhelming number of option and the fact that it is one of the best uniden radar detectors, programming this device isn’t very difficult at all.
+Despite the overwhelming number of options and the fact that it is one of the best Uniden radar detectors, programming this device isn’t very difficult at all.
 The more you learn about the options you have, the easier it will be to get your money’s worth from this radar detector.

 For Uniden R3 review:

 The various buttons on the Uniden R3 include:

 - Power: The power button that turns the device off and on is located on the very front.

 - Menu: The menu button takes into the main settings.
 Press and hold this button to alternate between Highway, City, and Advanced modes.

 - Volume: There are + and – volume buttons that will take you backward and forwards through the menu options.